 Environmental Defense Fund (EDF) has conducted an updated analysis of the greenhouse gas emissions projections for each U.S. state and territory that has committed to reduce their emissions consistent with the U.S. Nationally Determined Contribution submitted under Article 4 of the Paris Climate Agreement: at least 26% to 28% by 2025 and 50% to 52% by 2030, as compared to 2005 levels.
-Collectively, the evaluated states account for nearly 41% of total U.S. greenhouse gas emissions.
-EDF released a similar study in December 2020 which found that the states that had, as of that date, committed to comparable climate action were far off-track to meet their commitments.
+Collectively, the evaluated states account for around 43% of total U.S. greenhouse gas emissions.1

-This analysis used data from Rhodium Group's U.S. Climate Service modeling released in August of 2022, which incorporates projected emission reductions from policies in place as of June 2022 as well as projected greenhouse gas abatement driven by the Inflation Reduction Act.
-EDF adjusted the data to reflect the projected impact from additional significant policies finalized by March of 2023 as well as to incorporate EDF's estimates of oil and gas methane emissions.
-While federal and state policies enacted in the previous two years have shifted economy-wide projections in a favorable direction since the prior analysis, the 24 evaluated states1 that have committed to reduce emissions in line with scientific recommendations continue to fall well short of achieving their goals.
-Collectively these states are on track to reduce net emissions by 20% to 23% by 2025 - falling short of the minimum 26% reduction they have committed to achieve - and leaving a total gap of 159 MMT CO2e2 to 216 MMT CO2e.
-By 2030, the same 24 states are projected to reduce net emissions by 27% to 39% - far short of their 50% reduction commitment - leaving a gap of 339 MMT CO2e to 617 MMT CO2e.
+This analysis uses the most recent data from Rhodium Group's U.S. Climate Service modeling, which was released in July of 2023 and incorporates projected emission reductions from policies in place as of June 2023, as well as projected greenhouse gas abatement driven by the Inflation Reduction Act.
+EDF adjusted the data to incorporate EDF's estimates of oil and gas methane emissions.
+This analysis is an update from an EDF report released in July 2023, which used Rhodium Group's U.S. Climate Service Modeling published in 2022.
+While federal and state policies enacted in the previous two years have shifted economy-wide projections in a favorable direction, the 25 evaluated states that have committed to reduce emissions in line with scientific recommendations continue to fall well short of achieving their goals.2 Collectively these states are on track to reduce net emissions by 16% to 22% by 2025 - falling short of the minimum 26% reduction they have committed to achieve - and leaving a total gap of 180 MMT CO2e to 326 MMT CO2e.
+By 2030, the same 25 states are projected to reduce net emissions by 23% to 38% - far short of their 50% reduction commitment - leaving a gap of 392 MMT CO2e to 743 MMT CO2e.3

 In addition to assessing states' progress toward 2025 and 2030 targets, EDF also evaluated the projected trajectory and associated cumulative greenhouse gas emissions from leadership states between 2020 and 2030.
-We find that these states are likely to far exceed an emissions "budget" over the decade aligned with their commitments to limit warming to 1.5°C, overshooting the budget by 28% and emitting over 5 billion MT CO_2 e between 2020 and 2030 in excess of a greenhouse gas emissions budget consistent with their climate commitments.
+We find that these states are likely to far exceed an emissions "budget" over the decade aligned with their commitments to limit warming to 1.5°C, overshooting the budget by 29% and emitting over 6 billion MT CO2e between 2020 and 2030 in excess of a greenhouse gas emissions budget consistent with their climate commitments.

-The potential impact of these 24 climate leadership states delivering on these commitments is significant.
-Not only do they account for a sizeable amount of U.S. greenhouse gas pollution, but if these states were to collectively meet their emission reduction targets, together they would close the nationwide emissions gap - the difference between projected emissions and the U.S. Nationally Determined Contribution - by 43% in 2030, bringing the U.S. significantly closer to meeting its commitments under the Paris Agreement.
+However, the potential impact of these 25 climate leadership states increasing policy ambition to fully deliver on these commitments is significant.
+Not only do they account for a sizeable amount of U.S. greenhouse gas pollution, but if these states were to collectively meet their emission reduction targets, together they would close the nationwide emissions gap - the difference between projected emissions under Rhodium Group's assumptions and the U.S. Nationally Determined Contribution - by 48% in 2030, bringing the U.S. significantly closer to meeting its commitments under the Paris Agreement.